astronomer/airflow-metaflow-demo/README.md

 - [Minio](https://min.io/):  A local object storage to provide object versioning for Metaflow.
 - [Postgres](https://www.postgresql.org/): A database to hold state for Airflow and Metaflow.

-NOTE: This demo uses containers from [Outerbounds](https://outerbounds.com/) for the Metaflow service and UI backend.
-At the current time these containers are only built for x86 platform architectures.
-The Metaflow service and UI backend containers will run on non-x86 systems like Apple M1/M2.
-However, the [Metaflow UI](https://gallery.ecr.aws/outerbounds/metaflow_ui) container is based on the nginx image which has platform dependencies.
-A multi-architecture image for Metaflow UI has been made available at `mpgregor/metaflow-ui:latest` based on https://github.com/Netflix/metaflow-ui.

 Project Directory Contents
 ================